Skip to content

 Debugging Testify Suite Issues

-The testify suite feature in neotest-golang is complex because it requires transforming the neotest tree to create proper namespace hierarchies for testify receiver methods.
+The testify suite feature in neotest-golang requires special handling to map receiver methods to their parent suites.
 This section documents debugging techniques for testify-related issues.

 Understanding Testify Architecture